What is a Lasting Power of Attorney?

 Can an LPA be revoked?

-Yes, so long as the donor still has mental capacity then they have the right to cancel the LPA.
+Yes.
+If you still have mental capacity then you have the right to cancel the LPA.
 Other instances in which the LPA can be revoked are:

-(i) If either the donor or the attorney becomes bankrupt then this will revoke a Property and Affairs LPA (though not a Personal Welfare LPA)
+(i) If either you or the attorney becomes bankrupt then this will revoke a Property and Affairs LPA (though not a Personal Welfare LPA)

 (ii) If the attorney dies and there is no replacement attorney.